 Collect $6 from every guest for the random Derby name pull.
 Four dollars from each guest will go into the pot and the winner takes all if they pull the winner’s name.
-If 20 horses head postward, that’s $80 for a $6 investment.
+If all 18 horses head postward, that’s $72 for a $6 investment.
 The other $2 goes to the last-place finisher pool.
-Whoever pulls the last-place finisher takes home the remaining $40 if 20 horses break from the gate.
+Whoever pulls the last-place finisher takes home the remaining money in the pool..

 Print out programs for all of your guests so they don’t have to remember all of the horses running all day, let alone in the Derby.
 And have copies of the Daily Racing Form and/or BRISnet Ultimate Past Performances handy for guests to do any last-minute handicapping.
-Make sure they’ve set up their own online accounts and if not, get them to USRacing.com where they will receive an eight percent rebate and a $150 bonus for signing up
+Make sure they’ve set up their own online accounts with their preferred provider, like TVG, Xpressbet, TwinSpires and several others.

 And don’t forget the proposition, or “prop” bets.
 Racing fans from any level can have fun and answer fun questions about the Derby.